Fleckism/SecurityPlus/SecurityPlus/09 A Secure Network Desings.md

 Hosts are trusted in the sense that they are under your administrative control and subject to the security mechanisms (antivirus software, user rights, software updating, and so on) that you have set up to defend the network.

--   Extranet—this is a network of semi-trusted hosts, typically representing business partners, suppliers, or customers.
+-   [[Extranet]]—this is a network of semi-trusted hosts, typically representing business partners, suppliers, or customers.
 Hosts must authenticate to join the extranet.
 -   Internet/guest—this is a zone permitting anonymous access (or perhaps a mix of anonymous and authenticated access) by untrusted hosts over the Internet.

 A large network may need more zones to represent different host groups, such as separating wireless stations from desktop workstations, and putting servers in their own groups.
 Cisco's enterprise security architecture #A_D uses core and distribution layers to interconnect access blocks, with each access block representing a different zone and business function.